rajatprasad1995/Pyspark-demo/README.md

 # Pyspark-demo
 In this repository I will demonstrate how pyspark can be used to do data wrangling, plot insights using pandas, plotly.

-The folder "Data Wrangling"  contains couple of jupyter notebooks (.ipynb) where I use spark to wrangle data and use plotly, Pandas to generate insights.
+The folder "Data Wrangling"  contains a couple of jupyter notebooks (.ipynb) where I use spark to wrangle data and use plotly, Pandas to generate insights.

 I used the 2.4.3 version of Spark in undertake all tasks mentioned above.